 Strong communication channels between teachers and students — and between school and home — are essential.

-• Use SIS-powered messaging tools for academic updates
+- Use SIS-powered messaging tools for academic updates

-• Establish regular check-ins and parent-teacher communication loops
+- Establish regular check-ins and parent-teacher communication loops

-• Provide timely feedback on student performance
+- Provide timely feedback on student performance — or on how to improve student achievement, rather

 This level of transparency encourages students to stay accountable and allows parents to get involved in meaningful ways.